heinzlab/smrna-seq-pipeline/README.md

 [![singularity](https://img.shields.io/badge/singularity-%3E%3D%202.4.2-blue.svg)](http://singularity.lbl.gov/)
 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.30.2-brightgreen.svg)](https://www.nextflow.io/)

-**heinzlab/smrna-seq-pipeline** is a bioinformatics best-practice analysis pipeline used for small RNA sequencing data at the Heinz Lab at UCSD.
+**heinzlab/smrna-seq-pipeline** is a bioinformatics best-practice analysis pipeline used for small RNA sequencing data in the Heinz Lab at UCSD.
 The pipeline is adapted from the nf-core set of Nextflow pipelines.

 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.